michellebcurran/School_District_Analysis/README.md

 # School District Analysis
-Michelle Curran
 Python Module 4 Challenge

 ## Project Overview
 A school board has found evidence of academic dishonesty in the reading and math grades for Thomas High School ninth graders and uphold state-testing standards by replacing these grades with NaNs.

-Then, a school district analysis was performed to determine the effect of replacing ninth-grade reading and math scores for Thomas High School on the overall analysis results, through performing a data analysis from all grades, and then performing a second analysis from all grades except for the reading and math grades for Thomas High School ninth graders.
+A school district analysis was performed to determine the effect of replacing ninth-grade reading and math scores for Thomas High School on the overall analysis results, through performing a data analysis from all grades, and then performing a second analysis from all grades except for the reading and math grades for Thomas High School ninth graders.

 ## Resources
 - Data source: students_complete.csv, schools_complete.csv
 - Software: Python 3.10.1, Visual Studio Code 1.63.2

 ## Challenge Overview - Overview of School District Analysis
-!
-The purpose of this analysis is well defined
-The purpose of the school district analysis is to examine how excluding Thomas High School ninth-grade math and reading grades from the school district analysis changed the intial school district analysis that included these academically dishonest grades.
+The purpose of the school district analysis is to examine how excluding Thomas High School ninth-grade students' math and reading grades from the school district analysis changes the prior analysis with academically dishonest grades.
   * The analysis was performed through the following deliverables:
 1. Replace ninth-grade reading and math scores
 2. Repeat the school district analysis: